Design thinking is both an ideology and a process, concerned with solving complex problems in a highly user-centric way.

 If Design Thinking focuses on finding solutions, UX design is concerned with actually designing these solutions and making sure they are usable, accessible and pleasant for the user.

 You can think of Design Thinking as a toolset that UX designers dip into, and if you’re operating within the UX design field, it is one of many crucial methodologies you’ll rely on when it comes to creating fantastic user experiences.
-You can learn more about UX Design and Design Thinking in our UX Design Course.
+You can learn more about UX Design and Design Thinking in our UX Design Course, as well as earn a design thinking certification by completing a course in it.